voidful/TFkit/docs/installation.md

 ## Running tfkit

-Once you've installed tfkit, you can run with
+Model you've installed tfkit, you can run with

 ### pip installed version:
 `tfkit-train`